TorrentFreak: Editorial stance

 In a 2021 article, Andy Maxwell outlined TorrentFreak's editorial stance.
-He wrote: "As a publication entirely dedicated to reporting on copyright, piracy, torrent and streaming sites (plus all things closely related), here at TorrentFreak we aim to tell all 'sides' of the story.
+He wrote: "As a publication entirely dedicated to reporting on copyright, piracy, torrent, and streaming sites (plus all things closely related), here at TorrentFreak we aim to tell all 'sides' of the story.
 We do not shy away from reports that show that piracy hurts sales and we have no problem publishing research projects that show completely the opposite.
 It's called balanced reporting and it hurts absolutely no one."

 History

 On 17 August 2007, TorrentFreak reported that Comcast had begun throttling its upload bandwidth, specifically against BitTorrent users.
 This made seeding, which is an essential part of the BitTorrent protocol, effectively impossible.
 It was later determined that Comcast was using Sandvine products, which implement network traffic shaping and policing, and include support for both blocking new and forcefully terminating established network connections.
-Comcast has denied these claims whenever they have been asked to comment.
-A guide, for customer service representatives when asked about Comcast's BitTorrent throttling, was leaked to The Consumerist on 26 October 2007.
+Comcast denied these claims whenever asked to comment.
+A guide for customer service representatives when asked about Comcast's BitTorrent throttling was leaked to The Consumerist on 26 October 2007.

-In October 2008 through to March 2011 TorrentFreak ran a short lived video news service titled 'torrentfreak.tv', directed by Andrej Preston, founder of torrent site Suprnova made available for streaming and download on Mininova.
+Between October 2008 and March 2011, TorrentFreak ran a short-lived video news service titled torrentfreak.tv, directed by Andrej Preston, founder of the torrent site Suprnova, and made available for streaming and download on Mininova.

-On 21 August 2013, Comcast threatened TorrentFreak for writing about publicly available court documents.
-The underlying document links a Comcast subscriber with the Prenda Law firm.
-The court case where the document was filed was a copyright infringement lawsuit brought by AF Holdings for alleged infringement of an adult movie.
+On 21 August 2013, Comcast threatened TorrentFreak with legal action for reproducing publicly available court documents.
+The document linked a Comcast subscriber with the Prenda Law firm in a copyright infringement lawsuit.

-In August 2013, Sky Broadband blocked the site for UK customers after torrent site EZTV pointed its DNS servers to TorrentFreak's IP address and, in July 2014, the site was blocked by the controversial Sky Broadband Shield parental filter system.
+In August 2013, Sky Broadband blocked the site for UK customers after torrent site EZTV pointed its DNS servers to TorrentFreak's IP address.
+In July 2014, the site was also blocked by the Sky Broadband Shield parental filter system.

+2020s

+During the 2020s, TorrentFreak continued to focus on copyright, digital rights, and anti-piracy developments, covering topics such as court-ordered website blocking, IPTV enforcement, domain seizures, and new enforcement strategies by rights holders.

+In 2022, TorrentFreak highlighted the takedown of the e-book library Z-Library and the increasing global scope of ISP blocking orders in its annual “Most-Read News Articles of 2022”.

+In 2024, the site reported on film companies’ attempts to obtain a Reddit user’s torrenting history, illustrating the widening scope of discovery requests in U.S. piracy litigation.
+It also covered the largest IPTV piracy trial in U.S. history, involving the Jetflicks and iStreamitAll services.

+In 2025, TorrentFreak reported on a $15 million judgment obtained by Netflix, Amazon, and several Hollywood studios against the operator of the pirate IPTV service Outer Limits.

+Throughout its history, TorrentFreak has documented copyright litigation, ISP enforcement policies, and digital rights cases, maintaining a reputation as a long-running independent publication focused on the intersection of technology and copyright law.